-One alternative to the use of router mechanisms proposed in this paper would be the ubiquitous deployment at all congested routers in the Internet of per-flow scheduling mechanisms such as round-robin or fair queueing scheduling, to isolate each flow from all other flows at the router.
-In general, per-flow scheduling algorithms separately schedule the packets from each flow, dividing the available bandwidth among the various flows.
-Perflow scheduling mechanisms at the router would indeed take care of many of the fairness issues concerning competing besteffort flows.
-With per-flow scheduling at the router, it might also seem that there is no need for further mechanisms to identify and restrict the bandwidth of best-effort flows that do not use appropriate end-to-end congestion control.
-In this section we argue that (1) routers with per-flow scheduling mechanisms still need additional mechanisms as an incentive for best-effort flows to use end-to-end congestion control; and (2) FIFO scheduling has some advantages for best-effort traffic that are apart from issues of implementation efficiency or incentives regarding end-to-end congestion control.
+An alternative to the use of the router mechanisms proposed in this paper would be the ubiquitous deployment, at all congested routers in the Internet, of per-flow scheduling mechanisms such as round-robin or fair queueing scheduling.
+In general, per-flow scheduling algorithms separately schedule packets from each flow, dividing the available bandwidth among the various flows and providing isolation between them.
+Per-flow scheduling mechanisms at routers would indeed take care of many of the fairness issues concerning competing best-effort flows.
+With per-flow scheduling, it might also seem that there is no need for further mechanisms to identify and restrict the bandwidth of best-effort flows that do not use appropriate endto-end congestion control.
+In this section we argue that (1)even routers with per-flow scheduling mechanisms still need additional mechanisms as an incentive for best-effort flows to use end-to-end congestion control; and (2) FCFS scheduling has some advantages for best-effort traffic that are apart from issues of implementation efficiency or incentives regarding end-to-end congestion control.

 As we have seen in Section 2, per-flow scheduling cannot, by itself, prevent congestion collapse from undelivered packets.
 To what extent would the use of per-flow scheduling mechanisms encourage end-to-end congestion control for best-effort traffic?
-Recommendations for the ubiquitous deployment of per-flow scheduling for best-effort traffic are based on an assumption that in a heterogeneous world, best-effort flows cannot be relied upon to be responsive to congestion, and therefore best-effort flows should be isolated from each other.
-In some sense per-flow scheduling has incentives in the wrong direction, encouraging flows to make sure that "their" queue in the congested router never goes empty (so that they never lose "their" turn at scheduling).
+Recommendations for the ubiquitous deployment of per-flow scheduling for best-effort traffic are based on an assumption that in a heterogeneous world, best-effort flows cannot be relied upon to be responsive to congestion, and therefore they should be isolated from each other.
+In some sense, perflow scheduling has incentives in the wrong direction, encouraging flows to make sure that "their" queue in the congested router never goes empty (so that they never lose "their" turn at scheduling).

-An advantage of FIFO scheduling over per-flow scheduling is that FIFO scheduling is more efficient to implement.
-This is a particularly important concern as link speeds increase, resulting in an increase in the number of very short best-effort flows active at one time.
-Apart from considerations of implementation efficiency, however, FIFO scheduling is in many ways the optimal scheduling algorithm for a class of traffic where the long-term aggregate arrival rate is restricted by either admission controls or, in the case of best-effort traffic, by compatible end-to-end congestion control procedures.
-In comparison to Fair Queueing [DKS90] or Round Robin scheduling, FIFO scheduling reduces the tail of the delay distribution [CSZ92].
-In particular, FIFO scheduling allows packets arriving in a small burst to be transmitted in a burst, rather than having the packets "spread out" and delayed by the scheduler.
+An advantage of simple FCFS scheduling over per-flow scheduling is that FCFS scheduling is more efficient to implement.
+Implementation efficiency can be a concern as link speeds and the number of active flows per link both increase.
+Apart from considerations of implementation efficiency, however, FCFS scheduling is in many ways the optimal scheduling algorithm for a class of traffic where the long-term aggregate arrival rate is restricted by either admission controls or, in the case of best-effort traffic, by compatible end-to-end congestion control procedures.
+In comparison to Fair Queueing [DKS90] or Round Robin scheduling, FCFS scheduling reduces the tail of the delay distribution [CSZ92].
+In particular, FCFS scheduling allows packets arriving in a small burst to be transmitted in a burst, rather than having the packets "spread out" and be delayed by the scheduler.

-In some sense, FIFO scheduling and per-flow Fair Queueing or Round Robin scheduling are two ends of a spectrum.
-The middle ranges of the spectrum would include not only FIFO scheduling enhanced by mechanisms for the differential treatment on unresponsive flows, but could also include relaxed variants of per-flow scheduling that allow for small bursts to be transmitted by each flow and include additional incentives for end-to-end congestion control.
-This middle range would also include FIFO scheduling with differential dropping for flows using a disproportionate share of the bandwidth [LM96], or scheduling mechanisms such as Class-Based Queueing (CBQ) [FJ95] or Stochastic Fair Queueing (SFQ) [McK90] that can operate on levels of granularity between the two extremes of either a single flow or the aggregate best-effort traffic.
+In some sense, FCFS scheduling and per-flow Fair Queueing or Round Robin scheduling are two ends of a spectrum.
+The middle ranges of the spectrum would include not only FCFS scheduling, enhanced by mechanisms for the differential treatment of unresponsive flows, but could also include relaxed variants of per-flow scheduling that allow for small bursts to be transmitted by each flow and include additional incentives for end-to-end congestion control.
+This middle range would also include FCFS scheduling with differential dropping for flows using a disproportionate share of the bandwidth [LM96], or scheduling mechanisms such as Class-Based Queueing (CBQ) [FJ95] or Stochastic Fair Queueing (SFQ) [McK90] that can operate on levels of granularity between the two extremes of either a single flow or the entire aggregate of best-effort traffic.